Becoming Rooted in Yourself

 Praying before making decisions.

-Doing one thing each day that feels like you.
+Doing one thing each day that feels like the real you.

 When you become rooted, you stop forcing outcomes.